Note: I have a google scholar page that includes citation counts and can be ordered chronologically.

 - Nicholas G. Crawford.
 2007.
 Microsatellites in cnemidophorine lizards: their utility in investigating the landscape genetics of the plateau striped whiptail (Aspidoscelis velox Complex).
 Masters Thesis: San Diego State University.

-- October 2013 – UCEs and the ‘turtle UCEs’ article are discussed in Science – Link
+- October 2013 – Science - UCEs and the ‘turtle UCEs’ article editorial review – Link

 - September 2013 – UCE article in BioTechniques – Link

 - March 2013 – The ‘turtle UCEs’ article was among top ten most downloaded and most cited articles in Biology Letters in 2012 – Link

 - June 5 2012 – Science Friday – The Molecular Secrets of Turtles – Kara Rogers - Link

 - May 23 2012 – Science Daily - Turtles More Closely Related to Birds Than Lizards and Snakes, Genetic Evidence Shows - Link

 - May 17 2012 - Elements. - Turtle origins uncovered - Greg Jones - Link

 - May 15 2012 – AFP - Scientists lift the lid on turtle evolution - Link

 - And, even an entertaining podcast in Reasons.org a creationist website.
 Although it comes to the wrong conclusions, it actually does a nice job of introducing the question.